Neutrino parameters in the Planck-scale lepton number breaking scenario with extended scalar sectors: Conclusions

 We have considered an extension of the type-I seesaw model by extra scalar doublets, assuming that the total lepton number is broken by a right-handed neutrino mass close to the Planck scale.
 In this setup, lighter right-handed neutrino masses receive contributions at two loops, proportional to the mass of the heaviest.
 In this work we have focused on the scenario where the lighter masses are dominated by these quantum contributions.
 This scenario, that we denominate Planck-scale lepton number breaking seesaw scenario, has a larger predictive power compared to the general seesaw framework, since the whole neutrino mass spectrum is determined by only two mass scales, the Planck scale and the electroweak symmetry breaking scale, which are known.

 We have shown that under fairly general conditions, this scenario leads to active neutrino masses in the ballpark of the experimental values.
 At very high energies, two-loop quantum effects induced by the two Higgs doublets, generate comparable masses for the lighter right-handed neutrinos.
 Integrating-out the right-handed neutrinos leads to small neutrino masses through the seesaw mechanism.
-One of the active neutrinos is predicted to be $m_3\sim (16\pi^2)^2 v^2/M_{\rm P}\sim 0.1$ eV.
+One of the active neutrinos is predicted to be $m_3\sim (16\pi^2)^2 v^2/M_{\rm P}\sim 0.1$~eV.
 Further, the mild hierarchy between the two lighter right-handed neutrino masses generically leads to mild hierarchies between the two largest eigenvalues of the Wilson coefficients of the Weinberg operators.
 This already suggests the generation of solar and atmospheric mass scales with a mild hierarchy.
 Further quantum effects due to the operator mixing among the Weinberg operators assist in the generation of a mild neutrino mass hierarchy, which then becomes a fairly generic expectation of the model.
-This scenario does not require a light exotic Higgs sector and the same conclusions apply in the decoupling limit, where lepton flavor and CP-violating processes have suppressed rates.
+Moreover, one expects angles in the leptonic mixing matrix which are neither small nor maximal, although the precise values cannot be predicted in our phenomenological approach, which does not impose any restriction on the flavor structures at high energies.
+Let us also stress that this scenario does not require a light exotic Higgs sector and the same conclusions apply in the decoupling limit, where lepton flavor and CP-violating processes have suppressed rates.

 We have finally considered a ``scotogenic" variant of this scenario with three fermion singlets and two scalar doublets carrying a $Z_2$ charge.
 The same conclusions apply for the neutrino phenomenology.
 Further, the ``inert" doublets in this case make for a viable dark matter candidate.